icpc/na-rocky-mountain-web/docs/byu/index.md

 ### Menu

-Friday Banquet: Indian Food
+Friday Banquet: TBD
-Breakfast: Coffee, Tea, Beverages, Breads and Fruits
+Breakfast: Beverages, Breads and Fruits
 Lunch: Sandwiches
 Snacks: Pizza
 Dinner: On your own after the contest